How to Sell on Pinterest And Skyrocket eCommerce Sales

 Add a product image that is optimized for maximum exposure.
 I recommend using an image that is formatted in a 2:3 aspect ratio, like 735 (pixel width) x 1102 (pixel height).

 Looks good, isn’t it?

-2. Show the human side of your brand
+2. Showcase the human side of your brand

 Showing your personality is a win-win online marketing strategy for promoting your products on Pinterest.
-This trick works for your emails, and it will as well work for your product pins.
+This trick works for emails, and it will work for Product Pins as well.